-- 1st semester: three courses, including the Methods Proseminar and one 5000- or 7000level seminar (fourth course optional) - 2nd semester: three courses, including two 5000- or 7000-level seminars (fourth course optional)
+- 1st semester: 3 c.u. = three courses (3 c.u.), including the Methods Proseminar (ART 7010) and at least one 5000- or 7000-level seminar (a fourth course is optional) - 2nd semester: 3 c.u. = three courses (3 c.u.), including at least two 5000- or 7000-level seminars (a fourth course is optional)

 Five of the courses taken in the first year should be seminars taught by members the Graduate Group.
 For a list of Graduate Group faculty, which includes professors from the departments of History, Religious Studies, English, German, Romance Languages, and others, consult the department website.
 Students may take or audit a fourth course each semester, which can be a language course, an introductory lecture course in an unfamiliar field, or a course in another group or program.
+N.B. that PhD students must take 4 c.u. in at least two of their first six semesters.